 How to access Google Sheets add-ons for education:

 Accessing add-ons for Google Sheets is really simple.
-The easiest way is from the G Suite marketplace.
+The easiest way is from the Google Workspace Marketplace.
 The links provided in the following list will take you straight there.

-In the G Suite marketplace, just click the Free button, and the add-on will be added to your Google Sheets account.
+In the Google Workspace Marketplace, just click the Install button, and the add-on will be added to your Google Sheets account.
 As a result, when you open a spreadsheet it will be visible under the Add-ons menu.

 If you see a “Not available for install” notification when you try to install the add-on, speak to your IT administrator.
 In large companies and organizations such as schools, the G Suite administrator can install add-ons for everyone working in the domain.